BunnyWay/BunnyCDN.PHP.Storage/examples/form-upload/README.md

 ## What This Example Does

-1. Displays an HTML form for file upload
+1. Displays a simple HTML form for file upload
-2. Handles the form submission
+2. Handles the form submission via POST
 3. Uploads the file to Bunny Storage in an `uploads/` directory
-4. Lists all uploaded files with their details
-5. Provides download links for each file
+4. Shows a success or error message